How Prenups Can Help Prevent High Divorce Costs

 How to Avoid the Fighting

-‘Ben and Jen’ could have avoided a protracted conflict with one simple piece of paper – a pre-nuptial agreement.
+‘Ben and Jen’ could have avoided a protracted conflict with one simple piece of paper – a Pre-nuptial agreement (Prenup).
 This is also just as relevant for non-Hollywood stars as it is for the rich and famous.
 If you have interests that you want to protect in the event of a separation or break-up then it’s important to define them clearly and ‘ringfence’ them from the outset.

 However, this doesn’t mean that you’re going into a relationship already expecting it to fail.
 It merely means that you are protecting your interests in what is a very unpredictable world.
 And if, like Ben, your assets run into the millions, then that protection is vital.
 Today, pre-nuptial agreements are commonplace, and ensure that if the worst does happen then the resulting break-up doesn’t descend into a tit-for-tat round of fighting over the last penny.
 It can also save a small (or in Ben’s case, a very large) fortune in solicitors’ fees.